scrapoxy/scrapoxy/README.md

 ### 📜 Free Proxy Lists 📜

-Scrapoxy supports lists of HTTP/HTTPS proxies.
+Scrapoxy supports lists of HTTP/HTTPS proxies and SOCKS4/SOCKS5 proxies.

 It takes care of testing their connectivity to aggregate them into the proxy pool.